Last Updated: 2024.12.27

 Cotton

 Fast Retailing defines sustainable cotton as cotton that is grown in a way that reduces the use of water, pesticides, and chemical fertilizers during the cultivation process, takes into consideration soil and ecosystem conservation, and respects the labor environment of farmers.
 We aim to procure 100% of our cotton from sustainable sources by the end of December 2025.
-For us, sustainable cotton means Better Cotton*1; cotton sourced from the United States or Australia, recycled cotton*2; organic cotton*3; Fair Trade cotton by definition.
+Currently, we define sustainable cotton as Better Cotton*1; cotton sourced from the United States or Australia, recycled cotton*2; organic cotton*3; Fair Trade cotton; cotton produced using regenerative agriculture*4.

 *2 Cotton certified by GRS (Global Recycled Standard) or RCS (Recycled Claim Standard)